junxu-ai/LLM_fairness/README.md

 While significant progress has been made in understanding and addressing fairness in LLMs, challenges remain.
 The complexity of human-AI interactions and the diverse contexts in which LLMs are deployed require ongoing research and innovation.
 Moreover, achieving fairness is not just a technical challenge but also a social one, necessitating collaboration among developers, users, and stakeholders to create AI systems that are equitable and just.

+# Metrics
+A comprehensive list of **fairness metrics** for LLMs, organized into three main groups: **embeddings-based metrics**, **probability-based metrics**, and **generation-based metrics**.

+---

+### **Embeddings-Based Fairness Metrics**

+These metrics assess bias present in word or sentence embeddings produced by LLMs.

+1. **Word Embedding Association Test (WEAT)**
+   - Measures biases by comparing similarities between target concepts (e.g., male vs. female names) and attribute words (e.g., career vs. family).

+2. **Sentence Encoder Association Test (SEAT)**
+   - An extension of WEAT for sentence embeddings from models like BERT or GPT.

+3. **Embedding Coherence Test**
+   - Evaluates how closely embeddings of words related to specific demographics cluster together, indicating potential bias.

+4. **Direct Bias Measurement**
+   - Computes cosine similarity between embeddings of demographic identifiers (e.g., "man," "woman") and attribute words to quantify bias.

+5. **Bias Subspace Projection**
+   - Projects embeddings onto identified bias subspaces to measure the extent of bias along specific dimensions.

+6. **Relative Norm Difference**
+   - Assesses bias by measuring differences in the norms of embeddings associated with different demographic groups.

+7. **Hardness Bias**
+   - Measures how easily a classifier can distinguish between demographic groups based on embeddings; higher accuracy indicates more bias.

+8. **Mahalanobis Distance Bias**
+   - Uses Mahalanobis distance to detect biases in the distribution of embeddings across groups.

+9. **Centering Alignment**
+   - Compares the mean embeddings of different groups to assess disparities.

+10. **Local Neighborhood Bias**
+    - Analyzes the immediate neighbors of embeddings in the vector space for demographic clustering.

+---

+### **Probability-Based Fairness Metrics**

+These metrics evaluate bias based on the probabilities or likelihoods assigned by LLMs to different sequences or tokens.

+1. **Discovery of Correlations (DisCo):** DisCo assesses bias by using template sentences with two slots, such as “[PERSON] often likes to [BLANK]”.
+The [PERSON] slot is filled with gender-related terms, while the [BLANK] slot is completed by the model's top predictions.
+By analyzing how the model's predictions vary based on the gender term used, DisCo evaluates the presence and magnitude of bias in the model.

+---

+2. **Log Probability Bias Score (LPBS) :** LPBS also employs template sentences but corrects for inconsistent prior probabilities of target attributes.
+It computes the normalized probabilities of sentences like “he is a doctor” versus “she is a doctor” by adjusting for the baseline probabilities (e.g., “he is a [MASK]”).
+Bias is quantified by comparing these normalized probability scores between different demographic groups using the formula:

+\[
+\text{LPBS}(S) = \log\left(\frac{P_{\text{target}_i}}{P_{\text{prior}_i}}\right) - \log\left(\frac{P_{\text{target}_j}}{P_{\text{prior}_j}}\right)
+\]

+3. **CrowS-Pairs Score [124]:** The CrowS-Pairs Score utilizes pseudo-log-likelihood (PLL) to detect bias by analyzing pairs of sentences—one stereotypical and one neutral or counter-stereotypical.
+PLL approximates the probability of each token conditioned on the rest of the sentence, allowing for an overall sentence probability estimation.
+By comparing the PLL scores of these sentence pairs, the metric assesses the model's inclination toward stereotypes.

+4. **Exposure Bias**
+   - Evaluates the probability that the model will generate biased or harmful content when conditioned on specific inputs.

+5. **Bias Amplification Metric**
+   - Quantifies how much a model amplifies existing biases present in the training data during prediction.

+6. **Likelihood of Stereotypical Associations**
+   - Computes the probability that the model predicts stereotypical associations over neutral or unbiased ones.

+7. **KL-Divergence Between Group Distributions**
+   - Measures divergence in the output probability distributions across different demographic groups.

+8. **Calibration Error Across Groups**
+   - Assesses whether predicted probabilities are well-calibrated for different demographic groups, indicating fairness in uncertainty estimation.

+9. **Entropy Difference**
+   - Compares the uncertainty (entropy) in model predictions across groups; significant differences may signal bias.

+10. **Mutual Information Bias**
+    - Measures the mutual information between model outputs and sensitive attributes to detect dependency.
+11. **Perplexity Disparity**
+   - Compares perplexity scores for texts pertaining to different demographic groups; higher perplexity may indicate bias or unfamiliarity.

+12. **Conditional Likelihood Difference**
+   - Measures differences in the likelihood assigned to sequences conditioned on demographic attributes.

+13. **Negative Log-Likelihood (NLL) Disparity**
+   - Assesses if the model assigns higher NLL to inputs related to certain groups, indicating potential bias.
+---

+### **Generation-Based Fairness Metrics**

+These metrics analyze the content generated by LLMs to detect and quantify bias or unfair representations.

+1. **Stereotype Content Generation Score**
+   - Quantifies the extent to which generated text contains stereotypes or biased language against specific groups.

+2. **Bias in Generated Text**
+   - Measures the frequency and severity of biased or harmful language in model outputs.

+3. **Toxicity Scores**
+   - Uses tools like the **Perspective API** to evaluate the toxicity levels of generated text towards different demographics.

+4. **Sentiment Analysis Disparity**
+   - Assesses differences in sentiment expressed in generated content about different demographic groups.

+5. **Demographic Representation Parity**
+   - Evaluates whether different demographic groups are equally represented or mentioned in generated content.

+6. **Harmful Content Detection Rate**
+   - Calculates the percentage of generated outputs flagged as harmful or biased by automated detectors.

+7. **Crowdsourced Bias Assessment**
+   - Involves human evaluators rating the fairness or bias in generated content for qualitative insights.

+8. **Diversity Metrics Across Groups**
+   - Measures the diversity of generated content related to different demographic attributes to ensure varied representation.

+9. **Self-BLEU Disparity**
+   - Compares the diversity within generated texts for different groups by measuring BLEU scores among outputs; lower diversity may indicate bias.

+10. **Average Negative Impact (ANI)**
+    - Quantifies the negative impact or harm of generated content on different demographic groups.

+11. **Counterfactual Fairness Evaluation**
+    - Generates counterfactual instances by swapping demographic identifiers (e.g., "he" to "she") and assesses changes in the output to detect bias.

+12. **Bias Sentiment Analysis**
+    - Analyzes sentiment biases in generated content when referring to different groups, using sentiment analysis tools.

+13. **Equity Evaluation Corpus (EEC) Metrics**
+    - Uses specially designed sentences to test for bias in sentiment and toxicity towards different identities.

+14. **Stereotype Score with Contextual Prompts**
+    - Measures bias in generated responses when prompted with context that could elicit biased outputs.

+15. **Offensiveness Scores**
+    - Assesses the level of offensiveness in generated content using lexicons or classifiers.

+16. **False Negative Rate Balance**
+    - Ensures that the rate at which the model fails to detect harmful content is balanced across different groups.

+17. **Contextualized Fairness Measures**
+    - Evaluates fairness in specific contexts or scenarios relevant to different demographic groups.

+These metrics help identify and quantify biases related to gender, race, religion, age, and other sensitive attributes in LLMs.
+Employing a combination of these metrics provides a comprehensive understanding of a model's fairness and guides efforts to mitigate biases.

 # Papers